NESCent/hip_hack_howto/manuscript.md

 As a result, there may exist a tension between the goals of producing tangible products and increasing talent diversity.
 We have found that having two disparate goals of producing large amounts of useful code while also focusing on community building is challenging, particularly during application evaluation and facilitation of the actual hackathon.

 It is also important to decide on the technologies used.
-The Leadership Team must specify the technological and thematic limits to ensure that conformant projects advance the goals of the sponsors, while giving maximum flexibility to participants to leverage their own unique technology skills.
+The LT must specify the technological and thematic limits to ensure that conformant projects advance the goals of the sponsors, while giving maximum flexibility to participants to leverage their own unique technology skills.
 NESCent hackathons typically have technology limitations (or technological focus) as part of the scope.
 For Comparative Methods in R, the technology limit was to use R, and the thematic limit was the academically defined area of comparative evolutionary methods.
 For the Database Interoperability Hackathon, we encouraged users to apply a specific interoperability "stack" developed by the EvoInfo working group (NeXML  file format, PhyloWS web service schema, and CDAO, the comparative data analysis ontology) to the problem of building links between data resources, or linking resources to users.
 For the TreeForAll hackathon, the technology limitation was to make use of OpenTree's web services API, and there was no restriction on themes.
 For Phylotastic I and II the thematic limit was the development of a workflow system to facilitate extraction and use of parts of large trees; we encouraged participants to explore the components of the workflow, the underlying architectural variations to make the workflow feasible, and possible applications of the system.

 Our practice is to encourage and enable, but not rigidly enforce, conformity to scope.
 In practice, projects that do not conform to the scope rarely make it out of the pitching stage.
-The scope is encouraged by the Leadership Team, first by the communicating within participant advertisements, and thereafter by interactions with participants.
+The scope is encouraged by the LT, first by the communicating within participant advertisements, and thereafter by interactions with participants.
 The opening talks on Day 1 of the hackathon should reiterate the scope and explain what it signifies.
 When a potentially out-of-scope idea arises, rather than asking a negatively framed question ("Isn't that out of scope?"), a more welcoming approach is simply to ask the proposer to flesh out possible ways in which the idea aligns with the thematic and technical scope of  the hackathon ("what are some ways that this project will . . .?").
 This type of question should be asked both during pre-event engagement, and during pitching (by organizers present at the hackathon).

 ## Remote participation in hackathons
 While the main focus of the hackathons has been on bringing people together for face-to-face interactions over the entire length of the event, we have also explored the use of remote participation.
 Remote participation has been restricted to a small number of participants, interacting with the main group that is on-site.
 Remote participation requires individuals or groups at remote sites to reserve and dedicate to the hackathon the same amount of time as on-site participants.
 It also requires remote participants to be actively involved in the various interaction stages of the hackathon, e.g., project discussions, stand-ups, bootcamps.